So what exactly is reportage wedding photography?

 I work best when I’m left to get on with it, to create these sort of documentary images I spend a lot of time watching and waiting for the right moment, for me it isn’t about rattling off tens of thousands of frames hoping to find something good in editing, instead it is about observing, waiting, listening until I see the right moment to capture when all the elements come together – composition, timing, emotion, light and a tiny bit of magic.

-As a reportage wedding photographer I take story telling images, each photograph in itself tells a story but is also part of the whole story of the wedding day.
+I take story telling images, each photograph in itself tells a story but is also part of the whole story of the wedding day.
 It isn’t really about taking candid wedding photographs although it is true that nothing is set up, instead it is about looking for moments which make up the story of the day.
 While anyone can take candid images, it takes a different eye to capture artistically pleasing photographs which capture the moment.

 “Simon, Thank you, thank you, thank you!
 We were moved to tears when we first saw our wonderful wedding photographs, you have managed to capture so many special moments yet we hardly noticed you on the day”.